Project Info

 The Sea is a work in progress.
 Different geographical points and a number of temporal encounters inspire the creation of a series of various works.
 The Aegean Sea, The Adriattic Sea, the North Sea.
 The sea in winter or in summer, sun-drenched or frozen, in daytime or at night.

-The mosaic consists of thousands of small tesserae which forces our gaze to scan its surface constantly in order to actually see it.
-The bronze tesserae reflect the light while the brightness is altered depending on the viewer’s standpoint.
-The reflection of the mosaic in the water changes periodically due to a light intervention of air.
-The movement of the viewer and the shift of his/her gaze together with the work and its reflection in the water create an alterable space.
-The installation comments on reflection and "mourning" as a function of memory that can change the way we experience time and perceive our world but also in the displacing function of cartography (mapping).
+The work consists of thousands of small tesserae which forces our gaze to scan its surface constantly in order to perceive it.
+The bronze tesserae reflect the light and the brightness is altered depending on the viewer’s standpoint.
+The movement of the viewer and the shift of the gaze create an alterable space.